Sensitivity of mixing times of Cayley graphs: Proof of Theorem

-It follows from this that the perturbation decreases the probability $p_{\mathrm{even}}$ by an additive term which is $\Theta(\theta \eps )$.
-Thus we see that the effect of this perturbation on the induced random walk on $\Cay(\sym_n,S_n)$ is to reduce the probability that right edges are taken by $\Theta(\theta \eps)$.
-From here the same analysis as in Theorem \ref{thm:weighted} shows that the particle that was at the root of $H_1$ at time 0 ($H_1$ from the construction of $G$, and unrelated to the $H$ from Lemma \ref{lem:auxexpander}) is still in the gadget after $r'\coloneqq c n^2u^24^u\asymp n^2\log n\log\log n$ steps of the induced random walk, for $c$ sufficiently small.
-This requires $\theta$ to be sufficiently large, and we fix $\theta$ at this point to satisfy this property.
-This of course means that the random walk on $K$ is not mixed.
+The only condition to apply the analysis of Theorem \ref{thm:weighted} is $\eps/c_1\le\delta\le 3$, where $c_1$ is from the proof of Theorem \ref{thm:weighted}.
+Taking $\theta$ sufficiently large will ensure the condition $\delta\ge \eps/c_1$ while the condition $\delta\le 3$ holds for $n$ sufficiently large.
+Fix $\theta$ to satisfy this requirement.
+Thus the analysis of the proof of Theorem \ref{thm:weighted} shows that the particle that was at the root of $H_1$ at time 0 ($H_1$ from the construction of $G$, and unrelated to the $H$ from Lemma \ref{lem:auxexpander}) is still in the gadget after $r'\coloneqq c n^2u^24^u\asymp n^2\log n\log\log n$ steps of the induced random walk, for $c$ sufficiently small.
+Since the coupling between $\widehat\sigma_i$ and the interchange process succeeds with high probability, this shows the same behaviour for $\widehat\sigma_i$.
+This of course means that the random walk on $L$ is not mixed.
 Using \eqref{e:uniformhitting3} we see that with high probability, by time $cr'|H|/2^m$ the induced walk still did not do $r'$ steps, so we get

 proving Theorem \ref{thm: 2}.